Freetz/freetz.github.io/README.md

 look like Trac pages due to the simple crawling approach used to create the copy.)_

 The Freetz source code can be found in [this GitHub repository](https://github.com/Freetz/freetz).

+The extracted pages are not updated anymore.
+So anything in there is possibly outdated!